-S6-1.
+- S6-1.
 Consent calendar.
 Notwithstanding Joint Rule 13-1, a bill requiring a two-thirds vote of the members-elect may not be voted on the Senate consent calendar.
-If such a bill is placed on the Senate consent calendar, the president of the Senate or the member presiding shall order it removed and placed on the next legislative day's regular bill calendar.

-S6-2.
-Approval of consent calendar is final disposition.
-Notwithstanding Joint Rule 13-4, after allowing a reasonable time for questions from the floor on the bills and resolutions on the consent calendar and after permitting the proponents to answer the questions, the president of the Senate shall call for a vote on the consent calendar.
-Approval of the consent calendar by a majority of the members-elect of the Senate is considered final disposition of all the bills and resolutions on the consent calendar.
+If such a bill is placed on the Senate consent calendar, the president of the Senate or the member presiding shall order it removed and placed on the next legislative day's regular bill calendar. - S6-2.
+Approval of consent calendar.
+Notwithstanding Joint Rule 13-4, after allowing a reasonable time for questions from the floor on any bill, resolution, or nomination on the consent calendar and after permitting the proponents to answer the questions, the president of the Senate shall call for a vote on the consent calendar.
+Approval of the consent calendar by a majority of the members-elect of the Senate is considered final disposition of all the bills and resolutions on the consent calendar and is confirmation of each nomination on the consent calendar.